karinakozarova/Ruby_training/README.md

 PEMDAS =  Parentheses Exponents Multiplication Division Addition Subtraction
 </blockquote>

+But what if we only want to assign a variable if it hasn't already been assigned?
+For this, we can use the conditional assignment operator: ||=.

 ## ternary
 An even more concise version of if/else is the ternary conditional expression.
 It's called "ternary" because it takes three arguments: a boolean, an expression to evaluate if the boolean is true, and an expression to evaluate if the boolean is false.